pablodecm/phd_thesis/src/102_chapter_2.md

 a common link with other elements.
 The following reconstruction step is referred as *object identification*, and its to associate blocks to a list of particle candidates, also known as *physics objects*.
-This is done secuentially, starting out by the objects that more easily identified (e.g. muons) and progressively masking out the blocks that are considered for each object until all particles candidates have been reconstructed.
+This is done sequentially, starting out by the objects that more easily identified (e.g. muons) and progressively masking out the blocks that are considered for each object until all particles candidates have been reconstructed.